mercadopago/devsite-docs/guides/in-person-payments/mp-point/without-integration.en.md

 - Enter the amount and a description of what you are selling.
 The description will allow you to identify the sale in your backend.
 - Swipe the payer's credit or debit card through the Point device.
 - Enter the CVV of the card, the identification of the payer, and have it signed.
-- Ready!
+- Done!
 Already charged, now you can send the proof of the operation by email or sms.

 ### Product Catalog in Point